healyshane/Project_IRIS/README.md

 ## Visualisation of Iris Data Set
 ### Scatter Plots
 To generate scatter plot for the Iris data set, [iris_scatter.py](https://github.com/healyshane/Project_IRIS/blob/master/iris_scatter.py) was written.
-Empty
+Empty lists were created for Iris features (Sepal Length, Sepal Width, Petal Length, Petal Width) and Species.
+The Iris data file is opened and by iterating through each line and splitting each line using delimiter ",", the values associated with features and species are appended into individual lists.
+As Iris species is a word as opposed to a number, this was appended as a string.
+Matplotlib.pyplot was imported and used to create scatter plot of the different features versus species.
+The plot was customised by defining colours, markers, legend, title and axis labels.

 Overlapping of features for the different classes is evident.